Arithmetic finiteness of very irregular varieties: -adic Hodge theory

 is Hopf and it does the job by construction. \end{proof}

-Now we reset notation and work over $Z = \Spec \bbQ_p$.
+Now we reset notation and work over~$Z = \Spec \bbQ_p$.
 In this case crystalline actions on affine algebraic groups admit the following characterization:

-\begin{lemma}Let $G$ be an affine algebraic group over $\bbQ_p$ and $\rho \colon \Gamma \to G$ a group morphism.
-Then the following are equivalent: \begin{enumerate} \item The action of $\Gamma$ on $G$ by left multiplication is crystalline. \item The action of $\Gamma$ on $G$ by right multiplication is crystalline.
+\begin{lemma}Let~$G$ be an affine algebraic group over~$\bbQ_p$ and~$\rho \colon \Gamma \to G$ a group morphism.
+Then the following are equivalent: \begin{enumerate} \item The action of~$\Gamma$ on~$G$ by left multiplication is crystalline. \item The action of~$\Gamma$ on~$G$ by right multiplication is crystalline.

-\item There exists a finite dimensional faithful representation $i \colon G\into\GL(V)$ such that $i \circ \rho \colon \Gamma \to \GL(V)$ is crystalline. \item Given a representation $V$ of $G$ the induced linear action of $\Gamma$ is crystalline. \end{enumerate} If one of the preceding equivalent conditions holds, then the action of $\Gamma$ on $G$ by conjugation is crystalline. \end{lemma}
+\item There is a finite dimensional faithful representation~$i \colon G\into\GL(V)$ such that~$i \circ \rho \colon \Gamma \to \GL(V)$ is crystalline. \item Given a representation~$V$ of~$G$ the induced linear action of~$\Gamma$ is crystalline. \end{enumerate} If any of the above equivalent conditions holds, then the action of~$\Gamma$ on~$G$ by conjugation is crystalline. \end{lemma}

-\begin{proof} Conditions (1) and (2) are equivalent because the inversion map $G \to G$ is $\Gamma$-equivariant when $\Gamma$ acts by left multiplication on the source and by $(\gamma, g) \mapsto g \gamma^{-1}$ on the target.
-The implication (4) $\Rightarrow (3)$ is clear.
-The implication (2) $\Rightarrow$ (4) follows from the fact that any representation of $G$ is union of finite dimensional subrepresentations and any finite dimensional representation of $G$ is isomorphic to a subrepresentation of some finite direct sum of the regular representation \cite[cor.
+\begin{proof} (1) and (2) are equivalent because the inversion morphism~$G \to G$ is~$\Gamma$-equivariant when~$\Gamma$ acts by left multiplication on the source and by~$(\gamma, g) \mapsto g \gamma^{-1}$ on the target.
+The implication (4)~$\Rightarrow (3)$ is clear.
+The implication (2)~$\Rightarrow$ (4) follows from the fact that any representation of~$G$ is union of finite dimensional subrepresentations and any finite dimensional representation of~$G$ is isomorphic to a subrepresentation of some finite direct sum of the regular representation \cite[cor.
 4.13]{MilneAlgebraicGroups}.
-For (3) $\Rightarrow$ (2) notice that the closed embedding
+For the implication (3)~$\Rightarrow$ (2) notice that the closed embedding